oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-oracle-db-service/README.md

-# Creating an Oracle database service and RCU schema for a Fusion Middleware domain
+# Creating an Oracle Database service and RCU schema for a Fusion Middleware domain

 The sample scripts in this directory demonstrate how to:
-* Start an Oracle database (DB) service in a Kubernetes cluster.
+* Start an Oracle Database (DB) service in a Kubernetes cluster.
 * Stop an Oracle DB service in a Kubernetes cluster.

-## Start an Oracle database service in a Kubernetes cluster
+## Start an Oracle Database service in a Kubernetes cluster

-Use this script to create an Oracle DB service in the default namespace, with the default credentials, in the Oracle Database Slim image.
+Use this script to create an Oracle Database service in a Kubernate Namespace with the default credentials, in the Oracle Database Slim image.

 The script assumes that either the image, `container-registry.oracle.com/database/enterprise:12.2.0.1-slim`, is available in the Docker repository, or an `ImagePullSecret` is created for `container-registry.oracle.com`.
 To create a secret for accessing `container-registry.oracle.com`, see the script `create-image-pull-secret.sh`.